DANS-KNAW/easy-sword2/README.md

 --------

-The following are example sessions using [cURL] as a client. `easy-deposit` is assumed to be running on `localhost` at port 8080 and the data sent can be found in the examples in this project.
+The following are example sessions using [cURL] as a client. `easy-deposit` is assumed to be running on `localhost` at port 8080 and to be configured with a user with username  `USER` and password `PASSWORD`.
+The example data sent can be found in the examples in this project.

 ### Single Deposit

-If a deposit is not too large it can be transferred in one http session
+If a deposit is not too large it can be transferred in one http session:

     curl -v -H "Content-Type: application/zip" \
         -H "Content-Disposition: attachment; filename=example-bag.zip" \